hervenivon/awesome-discoveries/README.md

 * [Grammarly](https://app.grammarly.com) - An awesome english spell checker that I use everyday.
 They also have a keyboard for iOS.
 But, they are missing an API to create 3rd parties app, like a vscode spell checker for `markdown` 😑
 * [Todoist](https://todoist.com) - Simplest yet all features included todo manager
-* [Evernote](https://evernote.com) - Powerfull note taker that has neat web clipping, organisation and sharing.
+* [Evernote](https://evernote.com) - Powerful note taker that has neat web clipping, organization and sharing.
 I miss a bunch of features, like auto tagging of existing notes, archiving, smart lists, etc. But I wasn't able to find a really better alternative yet.
 I use it for all important article I want to preserve and for my projects
 * [Apple notes](https://www.icloud.com/) - For rapid personal note taking for meetings, interviews, etc.
-* [github](https://www.github.com) - usefull for your personal [CV](https://github.com/HerveNivon/CV) generation or important [note sharing](./) ☺️.
+* [github](https://www.github.com) - Useful for your personal [CV](https://github.com/HerveNivon/CV) generation or important [note sharing](./) ☺️.

 ### UX/UI